Rico-creator1/WAP_TESTING_automation/README.md

       - Test Results - pytest.html

 note:
-	- This script is working on full mobile screen (as per yesterday). however got some issue with my main desktop so I need to switch to vbox. unfortunately the vbox image has fixed resolution so the execution demo looks big (low resolution).
+	- This script is working on full mobile screen on my machine (as per yesterday).
+However got some issue with my main desktop so I need to switch to vbox to record the video. unfortunately the vbox image has fixed resolution so the execution demo looks big (low resolution).

 PYtest EXECUTION DEMO: